 Everyone negotiates – in their work and away from work.
 You negotiate a new compensation package – either as employee or employer.
 You negotiate conditions of a purchase or sale of a house or property, or a service delivery.
 You negotiate the purchase or sale of a business or accessing capital to buy or grow a business.
 Effective negotiation is an essential skill for success in business and in life.
-“Negotiation: We Just Need To Win!” is for decision-makers, service professionals, business owners and corporate leaders who seek to improve their ability to get better outcomes from negotiation and bargaining processes.
+“The Confident Negotiator” is for decision-makers, service professionals, business owners and corporate leaders who seek to improve their ability to get better outcomes from negotiation and bargaining processes.

 Using role playing, case studies and interactive exercises, we cover:

 - The importance of psychology and relationships in negotiation

 - Understanding individuals’ negotiating styles